 National Symposium on Family Issues

-For more than 25 years, the Family Symposium has focused on topics that appeal to, and are presented by, scholars from multiple disciplines who study family issues.
-Scholars in family research convene to present and critique research on the focal topic, consider future directions for research, and discuss how programs and public policy can effectively improve the state of families.
+For 31 years, the Family Symposium has focused on topics that appeal to and are presented by scholars from multiple disciplines who study family issues.
+Scholars in family research convened to present and critique research on the focal topic, consider future directions for research, and discuss how programs and public policy can effectively improve the state of families.
+The 2023 Family Symposium was the last event in this series.

 Each year, Penn State’s Population Research Institute and Social Science Research Institute, along with departments and centers in the College of Liberal Arts and the College of Health & Human Development, hold a two-day symposium focused on a key issue facing families.
 Each fall, about 200 scholars and policy experts attend what is now known as the National Symposium on Family Issues to consider a theme of multidisciplinary interest.